Gering wins thriller over Chase County

 That was when Gering made a big defensive push, going on an 8-0 run to take the lead.
 McKenzie Todd started the run with a bucket followed by two free throws by Pszanka.
 Rios then made a leaning bucket in the paint to tie the game at 46-46 with 1:57 to play.

-Gering continued to play tough defense and Winkler swiped the ball away and then made a hustling save for the ball from going out of bounds while her momentum carried her into the side of the bleachers.
-That save set up the inbounds that Land was talking about.
+Gering continued to play tough defense, and Winkler swiped the ball away and then made a hustling save for the ball from going out of bounds while her momentum carried her into the side of the bleachers.
+That save set up the thriller inbounds play.

 Chase County came back down and McNair made one of two free throws with 35.8 seconds to play.
 After a turnover late, Pszanka was fouled with 12.4 seconds to play and calmly made both free throws to put the Bulldogs up by three and they would hang on for the win.